deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/README.md

 ## Census: FIPS Reference Tables

-These reference tables provide the geography backbone used throughout the warehouse and data mart.
+These reference tables provide the county FIPS backbone used throughout the warehouse and data mart.

 | Table | Grain | Purpose |
 | ---- | ---- | ---- |